 17. Glass Observing

-It involves scratching, leaning on, or trying to climb from the enclosure walls, especially the glass terrarium types while standing on their hind legs.
+Glass observing involves scratching, leaning on, or trying to climb from the enclosure walls, especially the glass terrarium types, while standing on their hind legs.

 They can even try to jump on the enclosure walls back and forth.

-Glass surfing normally means that something about the environment stresses the animal.
+Glass observing normally means that something about the environment stresses the animal.

-While many beardie owners think it is because they are interesting or exciting to see their reflection, in most cases it is not.
+While many beardie owners think it is because they are interested or excited to see their reflection, in most cases, it is not.

 This strange behavior is an indicator that something is not well.